yo3nglau/KeepLearning/Resolution/How-to-set-jumping-links-in-GitHub-Markdown.md

 > Shining Watermelon (Sparkling Watermelon) will tell the story of a boy living a double life between a model student and a band member who gets to time slip and meets his 18-year-old father.
 The two will build friendships there.

 As far as I am concerned, the plots therein are much better than introduced.
-It is an exciting art and worth watching.
+It is exciting and worth watching.